thecoder75/liveme-pro-tools/README.md

 - Watch and download replays
 - Allows downloading of replays using internal downloader or FFMPEG
 - Supports [LAMD](https://github.com/thecoder75/lamd)
+- FFMPEG Hardware-Accelerated video transcoding supported on Linux only!
+  - Fully supports VAAPI on AMD and Intel cards for now.

 * * *